kblok/ttsync/README.md

 ```

 ### Trac configuration ###
-The following data is needed to configure the Trac API consumer
+The following data is needed to configure the Trac API consumer:

 1. **server**: Trac server + project name + '/login/jsonrpc'.
-Ex: 'http://trac/demo.project/login/jsonrpc'
+Ie: 'http://trac/demo.project/login/jsonrpc'
 2. **username** and **password**
-3. **openTicketsQuery**: Query sent to the trac API.
-This will be the universe o tickets that will be sent to Trello.
+3. **openTicketsQuery**: Query sent to the Trac API.
+This will be the universe of tickets that will be sent to Trello.

 ```javascript
 var option = {